satomic/copilot-metrics-4-every-user/README.md

 This project is a proxy tool to capture and log HTTP requests and responses, specifically designed to work with GitHub Copilot.
 Thanks Daniel Wang & [Lichao Zhao](https://github.com/lichaozhao/copilot-usage/blob/master/sample.py).

-## WARNNING: BEFORE YOU TRY THIS TOOL, PLEASE READ THE FOLLOWING WARNNING CAREFULLY
+## BEFORE YOU TRY THIS TOOL, PLEASE READ THE FOLLOWING WARNNING CAREFULLY
 - these are general guidelines for copilot block:
     1. **Do not change any GitHub Copilot http headers on network**
     2. Do not share GitHub accounts and GitHub Copilot access